 You will have to pass two test sections:

 I. Algebra & Functions: You have 46 minutes to answer 33 questions.
 The algebra section feature topics including:

 - Solving a linear equation of two variable

 - Working with expressions like subtraction, multiplication, division and polynomial factoring

-Reading Comprehension: You’ll be given 50 minutes to complete 36 questions in this section.
-You will get a text to read, followed by a set of questions beneath it.
-You can find an example below.
+II.
+Reading Comprehension: You’ll be given 51 minutes to complete 36 questions in this section.
+You will get several texts to read, each followed by a set of questions beneath it.
+You can find an example in our free practice.

 - You are not allowed to bring in a calculator

 - Bring a photo ID to be admitted to the test

 6. Taken online

 The test is usually computerized but you cannot take it at home.
 The local Joint Apprenticeship and Training Committee will administer the test in-person.
 You will be given an address to the closest local test station to take the exam.